Phishing and Social Engineering

 Requests money or gift cardsThe actual scam

-Defense: Never send money to someone you haven't met in person.
-Reverse image search photos.
+Defense: never send money to someone you haven't met in person.
+Run a reverse image search on their photos.

 AI-Enhanced Phishing